Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 ## Media Controller Content Type Attributes

-The following table lists all the content type attributes the server can receive:
+The following table lists all the content type attributes that the server can receive:

 **Table: Media controller content type attributes**